mslonina/Mechanic/README.md

 -----

 - The datasets are `H5S_SIMPLE`-type
-- The task board is rank 3
+- The task board is rank 3 with the fourth dimension containing additional run information

 Example usage
 -------------